What does Datarails do?

 But how do they deliver on their promise?
 Let's take a look at some reviews.

-• Keeps them in Excel instead of on a "replace spreadsheets" system that only two people know how to use
+- Keeps users in Excel instead of on a "replace spreadsheets" system that can be expensive and difficult to adapt to.

 Who is Datarails for?